kyang5/coursedescriptions/source/courses/comp362.rst

 :doc:`../courses/comp264` or Comp 360 or comparable background, including but not limited to the following:

-- Understanding of basic computer organization, including familiarity with such components as CPU, ALU, multiplexors, registers, main memory, caches, and buses
+- Understanding of basic computer organization, including familiarity with such components as CPU, ALU, multiplexers, registers, main memory, caches, and buses
 - familiarity with the roles of compilers, assemblers, and operating systems
 - some familiarity with assembly language
-- ability to understand simple C programs and to run programs in a UNIX environment, and
+- the ability to understand simple C programs and to run programs in a UNIX environment, and
 - familiarity with the representation of numbers in digital computers

 Description